-The DIVA dataset is a large-scale spatio-temporal action detection dataset with untrimmed surveillance videos.
-It consists of videos from the VIRAT [19] dataset with added annotations for action detection.
+detection.
 There are 64 videos (2.47 hours) in training and 54 videos (1.93 hours) in the validation set, with annotations for all the activities.
 There are 246 videos (10.11 hours) in the held out test set for which the annotations are not made public.
 There are 40 different types of activities in the dataset which can be broadly categorized into activities involving only people, activities involving only vehicles, and activities involving both people and vehicles.
-Of these 40 classes only 18 classes are used for evaluation of the system: activity_carrying, vehicle_turning_right, vehicle_turning_left, Closing, Opening, Exiting, Entering, Talking, Transport_HeavyCarry, Unloading, Pull, Loading, Open_Trunk, Closing_Trunk, Riding, specialized_texting_phone, specialized_talking_phone, and vehicle_u_turn.
-Remaining classes are considered hard_negative, or background.
+Of these 40 classes only 18 classes are used for evaluation of the system: activity\carrying, vehicle\turning\right, vehicle\turning\left, Closing, Opening, Exiting, Entering, Talking, Transport\HeavyCarry, Unloading, Pull, Loading, Open\Trunk, Closing\Trunk, Riding, specialized\texting\phone, specialized\talking\phone, and vehicle\u\turn.
+Remaining classes are considered hard\negative, or background.
 Videos in this dataset are captured from surveillance cameras mounted on buildings, mostly overlooking parking lots or streets, where the activities take place.
-All videos are high resolution, either 1920×1080 or 1280×720 , with variation in scale, orientation of objects, and camera viewpoints.
+All videos are high resolution, either 1920 × 1080 or 1280 × 720, with variation in scale, orientation of objects, and camera viewpoints.

-4.2.
-Training Details
+4.2 Training Details

 Network Training DIVA videos are high resolution and it is not feasible to train a localization model at that scale.
-Therefore, we rescale the videos to a lower resolution of 800×448 , while maintaining the aspect ratio.
+Therefore, we rescale the videos to a lower resolution of $800 \times 448$ , while maintaining the aspect ratio.
 A stack of 16 frames is fed to the localization network to obtain the binary segmentation masks.
-The network is trained using SGD [24], with a learning rate of 1e - 3 for about 100000 iterations.
+The network is trained using SGD [22], with a learning rate of 1e - 3 for about 100000 iterations.
 Our classification model is trained with a clip length of 16 frames (with a skip rate of 1 to obtain a second long clip) and a spatial-resolution of 112 x 112.
-We use the ADAM optimizer [17] with a learning rate of 1e-4 to train the classifier for 75000 iterations on a single NVIDIA GeForce Titan X GPU.
+We use the ADAM optimizer [15] with a learning rate of 1e-4 to train the classifier for 75000 iterations on a single NVIDIA GeForce Titan X GPU.